 The BELvue Museum offers a theme-based tour covering Belgium and its history.
 BELvue chooses to introduce Belgium in seven themes: Democracy, prosperity, solidarity, pluralism, migration, language and Europe.
 Through modern, visually-pleasing and interactive scenography, visitors learn about the “flat country”, its history, its culture and its specificities.

 Coming to Coudenberg Palace, you will enjoy an underground tour discovering the palace of Charles V. You will discover the Rue Isabelle and the old structures of the main buildings of the former palace of Brussels, which are now the foundations for today’s royal district and other fascinating structures with their own stories dated all the way to the 12th century.

 Lunch at Chez Leon

-At the heart of this neighbourhood, the Léon restaurant, temple of mussels and chips, has been in existence for more than 100 years.
-Enjoy a meal at Chez Leon with a 2-course meal:
+At the heart of this neighbourhood, the Leon restaurant, temple of mussels and chips, has been in existence for more than 100 years.
+Enjoy a 2-course meal at Chez Leon:

 - Starter: Tomato filled with Ostend Shrimps